-Today, I’m covering the story of the story behind SPARK—which you can only get by subscribing to my newsletter HERE (and it’s free)—but you can get the rest of the series’ “story behind the story” too:
+Today, I’m covering the story of the story behind SPARK—which you can only get by subscribing to my newsletter HERE (and it’s free).

 When Patrick Flint mixes football with fire on Thanksgiving Day, it may take an entire county to keep him from burning down the Bighorn National Forest.